-The Board of County Commissioners has declared an emergency situation vicinity of This is a warning to all residents within a mile radius of the You are advised to seek shelter immediately; go indivindows and doorsturn off air conditioners and fans.
-Stay inside until you receive further in There has been a release of hazardous materials.
-To avoid exposure, seek shelter immediately indivindows and doorsturn off air conditioners and fans.
-Evacuation has not been recommended at Keep your radios and television on for additional information.
+The Board of County Commissioners has declared an emergency situation in the vicinity of .
+This is a warning to all residents within a mile radius of the .
+You are advised to seek shelter immediately; go indoors...close windows and doors...turn off air conditioners and fans.
+Stay inside until you receive further instructions.
+There has been a release of hazardous materials.
+To avoid exposure, seek shelter immediately indoors...close windows and doors...turn off air conditioners and fans.
+Evacuation has not been recommended at this time.
+Keep your radios and television on for additional information.

-NOTE TO CORRESPONDENT This message has been issue TS: ed by authority of the Board of County Commissioners

-Additional information may be
+This message has been issued by authority of the Board of County Commissioners.
+Additional information may be obtained from

 Date/Time of issue:

 Issued by: